Titushky: Similar groups

-In Poland, in late 70s individuals who were working on behalf of the Polish Ministry of Public Security were often termed as Nieznani sprawcy, (see Nieznani sprawcy (poland euphemism)) who were tasked with terrorizing and murdering dissidents, catholics, and keeping in check workers, often with impunity.
+In Poland, in late 70s individuals who were working on behalf of the Polish Ministry of Public Security were often termed as Nieznani sprawcy, (see Nieznani sprawcy (poland euphemism)) who were tasked with terrorizing and murdering dissidents, Catholics, and keeping in check workers, often with impunity.
 The murder of Stanisław Pyjas, a student at the time, is a well known case of illegal sprawcy activity.

-Piotr Siuda (Пётр Сиуда, 1937 - May 1990), a victim and volunteer of Novocherkassk Massacre who had investigated it in 1980s had reported that, at the time, Soviet Militia in his own city of Novocherkassk used semi-legal groups of ex-convicts to hunt down and beat up political activists and dissent.
-Piotr himself was killed in 90s under suspicious circumstances.
+Piotr Siuda (Пётр Сиуда, 1937 – May 1990), a victim and volunteer of Novocherkassk massacre who had investigated it in 1980s had reported that, at the time, Soviet Militia in his own city of Novocherkassk used semi-legal groups of ex-convicts to hunt down and beat up political activists and dissent.
+Siuda himself was killed under suspicious circumstances.

+Georgia

+In 2024, Georgia's euroscepticist ruling party Georgian Dream used Titushky against political opponents extensively, drawing parallels with Yanukovich's administration in Ukraine.

+During the 2023–2024 Georgian protests, opposition offices were attacked by Titushky.
+A number of opponents of the government's proposed "foreign agents law", including political and civil figures were ambushed, attacked, and severely beaten by Titushky.

+In the course of the 2024–2025 Georgian protests, Titushky were used to physically attack journalists critical of the government, as well as political opponents of the ruling party.

+Serbia

+In Serbia, such persons are often referred to as "batinaši" (beaters).
+During the 2017 presidential inauguration of Aleksandar Vučić, tattooed, muscular men in civilian clothing forcefully removed several journalists and photographers from the open air ceremony, by performing choking maneuvers on them in public.

+During the 2024–present Serbian anti-corruption protests, the Serbian government arranged for muscular young men, mostly dressed in baseball caps and hoodies, to stand guard in Pioneers Park, next to the office of the President of Serbia; these men were filmed provoking and attacking other people and are referred to as "ćaci".